Code-Institute-Submissions/Marta-Eleryk-MakeUp/README.md

-    about section -  shows the user the artists history and what they're all about. contact page - provides a form to fill out for contacting and booking the artist. social links - lets the user see the artists instagram and an email link for the artists outlook messenger.
+    about section -  shows the user the artists history and what they're all about. contact page - provides a form to fill out for contacting and booking the artist. social links - lets the user see the artists instagram and an email link for the artists outlook messenger. share modal on navbar - lets the user share the website on each social media platform. only connects to the website at the moment as i need to work out how to get the link to copy.

  <h2>Additional features to be implemented in the future:</h2>